Pneumonia Management in Dogs and Cats

 - Use the antibiotics as directed.
 Expect several weeks to be required.

-- Talk to your veterinarian about when you should return for re-check radiographs.
+- Know when you should return for re-check radiographs.

 Pneumonia is a serious infection and several weeks are needed to clear it.
-Prognosis ultimately depends on what the underlying cause was but, if oxygen therapy isn’t needed, and the cat or dog will eat and drink and take oral medications, many of these infections can be treated long-term at home under your veterinarian’s supervision.
+Prognosis ultimately depends on what the underlying cause was but the good news is that most patients are not sick enough to require oxygen therapy and the majority of these ultimately recover with proper treatment.